apua/resume/2017/README.rst

 Master's degree, Computer Science, National Chiao Tung Unicersity 2013 ~ current

+  The thesis "Test as a Service model" provides a distributed system design that allow tester share hardware resource for automated testing.

-  Already finished all courses and thesis_ is going to implemented in the end of October.
+  All courses are finished already; the thesis is going to implemented in the end of October.

 Bachelor's degree, Mathematic Science, National Chengchi University 2003 ~ 2008